plancksecurity/foundation-planckPythonWrapper/test/README.md

 $ HOME=$PWD lldb python3 --  ../sync_handshake.py -e Phone

 Then this side is doing a replay in the debugger.
-Using touch to set a different date on the marker will only partly replay.
+Using touch to set a different timestamp on the marker will only partly replay.